lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 Even if the priority of '[override]' and all of its child groups were set to the highest, in this case, 10, the 'test' variable will be set to the `product1` group and product1 will still continue to win.

-## Priority applies only to child group peers having the same depth
+## Priority for child groups having the same peer depth

 For the next example, make the groups possessing the test variable have the same depth.